mryap/fierce-robin/src/pages/posts/understanding-user-behavior-with-google-analytics.md

 ### Conclusion

 Google Analytics is a amazing free tool, but to get the most from it you need to invest some time and effort to set it up and configure it so that it measures what you need it to track.
 A properly set-up Google Analytics enable you to understand where your traffic is coming from, and what your conversion rate for each traffic source is.

+As a business, it’s critical to understand how people use your applications, including mobile apps (iOS and Android), web and SaaS applications, and IOT (internet of things) devices.
+Understanding user behavior helps you improve the user experience, refine features and content, and build a product that is useful to your users.

 <!--EndFragment-->